AramZS/thespin/text/2108-04-09/letters/Monstrous.markdown

 - The Luchador
 - The Crooked

-Roll me a +Weird to focus your connection, you'll count it as free held +1 to be given to the selected Keeper at any point in the adventure.
+Roll me a +Weird to focus your connection, you'll count it as free held +1 to be given to the selected Hunter at any point in the adventure.
 One a 10+ select two Hunters.
 On a 7-9 pick one thing to come into focus.
 On a failure you'll see magical consequences appear during the upcoming adventure.